sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 1. Enter the name of your app and select the associated business manager account.
 1. Go to the "Basic" settings in the left-hand side menu.
-1. Copy the "App ID" and "App secret" and paste them as "client_id" and "client_secret" in the secrets.toml file in the .dlt folder.
+1. Copy the "App ID" and "App secret" and paste them as "client_id" and "client_secret" in the secrets.toml file in the .data_load_tool folder.
 1. Next, obtain a short-lived access token at https://developers.facebook.com/tools/explorer/.
 1. Select the created app, add "ads_read" and "lead_retrieval" permissions, and generate a short-lived access token.
-1. Copy the access token and update it in the `.dlt/secrets.toml` file.
+1. Copy the access token and update it in the `.data_load_tool/secrets.toml` file.

 #### Exchange short-lived token for a long-lived token

 By default, Facebook access tokens have a short lifespan of one hour.
-To exchange a short-lived Facebook access token for a long-lived token, update the `.dlt/secrets.toml` with client_id and client_secret, and execute the provided Python code.
+To exchange a short-lived Facebook access token for a long-lived token, update the `.data_load_tool/secrets.toml` with client_id and client_secret, and execute the provided Python code.

 ```py
 from facebook_ads import get_long_lived_token
 print(get_long_lived_token("your short-lived token"))
 ```

-Replace the `access_token` in the `.dlt/secrets.toml` file with the long-lived token obtained from the above code snippet.
+Replace the `access_token` in the `.data_load_tool/secrets.toml` file with the long-lived token obtained from the above code snippet.

 To retrieve the expiry date and the associated scopes of the token, you can use the following command: